gospodnetic/industrial_training/gh_pages/_source/session4/Introduction-to-Perception.md

 rosrun rviz rviz
 ```

-## dd a Point Cloud
+## Add a Point Cloud
 Add a **PointCloud2** display item and set the desired topic.

 1. Select **Add** at the bottom of the Displays panel
 1. Select **PointCloud2**
 1. Expand **PointCloud2** in the display tree, and select a topic from topic drop down.
-#### Hint:
+#### Hints:
 * If using PointCloud file, the desired topic is */orig_cloud_pcd*.
+* Make sure you have installed `ros-kinetic-pcl-ros` to be able to use the pcl_ros command

 ## Experiment with PCL
-   Next step we will experiment with various command line tool provided by PCL for process point cloud data.
+   Next step we will experiment with various command line tool provided by PCL for process point cloud data (make sure to have installed the `pcl-tools` package using `apt-get`).
 Now there are over 140 command line tools available so only a few will be used as part of this exercise.
 The intent is to get you familiar with the capabilities of PCL without writing any code, but these command line tools are a great place to start when writing your own.

 ### Extracting the table surface from point cloud using the pcl_sac_segmentation_plane.